Top of Site

 Here are two common cases in which you should prefer the active voice rather than the passive voice:

 1. Use the active voice to describe your own actions.
 It is completely permissible, and in fact encouraged, to use the first person to describe your own actions in APA Style.
-Use to refer to yourself if you worked alone and we if you worked as part of a group (see PM 3.09 for more).
+Use I to refer to yourself if you worked alone and we if you worked as part of a group (see PM 3.09 for more).

 · Active voice: I conducted an experiment about body image.